M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Related Work

 \subsection{Robot Personality and Memory in HRI}

 Robot personality has been widely studied in single-agent HRI, with the Big Five Factor Model serving as the dominant framework for operationalizing distinct traits through speech, gesture, and language style, and studies finding that personality traits influence trust and engagement, and that individual user traits moderate these effects \cite{lim2022we, nardelli2024bpersonality}.
-Research has focused heavily on extraversion while beginning to explore other dimensions such as neuroticism and conscientiousness, with recent LLM-driven approaches enabling more scalable and multi-trait personality expression \cite{zhang2025exploring, nardelli2024personality}.
+Research has focused heavily on extraversion while beginning to explore other dimensions such as neuroticism and conscientiousness, with recent LLM-driven approaches enabling more scalable and multi-trait personality expression \cite{zhang2025exploring,nardelli2024bpersonality }.
 In parallel, work on robot memory demonstrates that agents capable of storing and recalling user preferences across sessions are perceived as more personalized, contextually aware, and relationally engaging \cite{ligthart2022memory,paplu2022harnessing}.
-Despite these advances, personality and memory have been studied almost exclusively in single-agent settings; how individual robot agent identity shapes human user perception when multiple robots interact simultaneously with a human remains an open question that we address.
+Despite these advances, personality, memory, and continual representation learning have largely been examined as separate capabilities in single-agent settings \cite{yasar2023coral}.
+How these complementary components make robots appear as distinct individuals, and how such individuality affects multi-agent coordination, remains underexplored.